scottjames/LightArcade/README.md

   2. Use DIYLC instead of Eagle CAD.
   3. Use custom plugs with Silicon RTV and Sugru connectors instead of off-the-shelf PCB connectors.
 This seems silly, but I really wanted to try it.
   4. Instead of just Arduino, use Firmata along with Raspberry Pi.
+  5. Finally, put game in Arduino, and push out text reports on Serial bus for use by listening Raspberry Pi.

 ## Things to try (if time allows):